coreyt/fluent-plugin-azure-queue/README.md

 The time to lease the messages for.
 Default 60

-**blob_names_from_queue**

-Get the blob names from a storage queue.
-Good if there are many blobs because listblobs is not reliable.
-Default false

 **queue_lease_time**

 The time to lease the queue message for.
 Default 60

 **queue_name**

-The queue name to read the blob names from.
-Must be in the same storage account as the blobs
+If set, get the blob names from a storage queue.
+Good if there are many blobs because listblobs is not reliable.

 ## Integration with Azure Event Hub